This post may contain affiliate links. Please read our disclosure policy.

 Just be extra careful when sprinkling the salt on the cookies, as the smaller grains of salt can quickly make them “salty” instead of giving just a hint of salt with the sweet cookie.

-Of course, if you’re not a chocolate lover, I recommend checking out the Coconut Lover’s Oatmeal Cookies and the Almond Shortbread Thumbprint Cookies.
-For a few more chocolate free cookie options, try these Iced Caramel Toffee Oatmeal Cookies or Double Vanilla Delight Sugar Cookies.
+And for a few more chocolate free cookie options, try these Iced Caramel Toffee Oatmeal Cookies or Double Vanilla Delight Sugar Cookies.
 Both of those cookies are pinned to my Can’t Wait To Eat This board on Pinterest!

-Check out all of the Gluten Free Dessert Recipes on this website!Kitchen Tip: I use this scoop, this baking sheet, and this cooling rack to make this recipe.
+Check out all of the Gluten Free Dessert Recipes on this website!

-4.78 from 9 votes
+4.84 from 12 votes

-The Ultimate Salted Chocolate Chip Cookes are bakery style cookies with crisp edges and chewy centers, filled with chocolate chips.
+The ultimate Salted Chocolate Chip Cookes are bakery style cookies with crisp edges and chewy centers, filled with chocolate chips.

 Prep Time: 15 minutes